1986 Atlantic hurricane season: Hurricane Bonnie

-During late June, a frontal trough drifted into the northeastern Gulf of Mexico, and by June 22 a surface circulation formed.
+During late June, a frontal trough drifted into the northeastern Gulf of Mexico, and by June 22, a surface circulation formed.
 Tracking west-northwestward, it developed into Tropical Depression Two on June 23 while located about 330 mi south of Pensacola, Florida.
 The next day, it attained tropical storm status, and with continued favorable conditions attained hurricane status on June 25 to the south of Louisiana.
-Bonnie turned to the northwest and made landfall near Sea Rim State Park in Texas.
-The storm quickly weakened over land as it turned to the north and northeast, and on June 28 it was absorbed by an approaching frontal zone in southeastern Missouri.
+Peaking with winds of 85 mph (140 km/h) early on June 26, Bonnie turned to the northwest and made landfall near Sea Rim State Park in Texas, with a barometric pressure of 990 mbar.
+The storm quickly weakened over land as it turned to the north and northeast, and on June 28, Bonnie was absorbed by an approaching frontal zone in southeastern Missouri.

 Prior to moving ashore, 22,000 people were evacuated.
-Upon making landfall, Hurricane Bonnie produced a storm surge peaking at 5.2 ft at Sabine Pass.
-Rainfall from the storm peaked at 13 in in Ace, Texas, which caused some street flooding and destroyed a small dam in Liberty County, Texas.
-The hurricane also spawned eleven tornadoes, which, in combination with moderate winds, destroyed about 25 residencies in southwestern Louisiana.
-Three storm deaths occurred in the Port Arthur, Texas area; two deaths occurred from separate car accidents, and another occurred after a partially paralyzed woman died in a house fire.
-Hurricane Bonnie caused minor damage totaling $2 million (1986 USD, $3.5 million 2006 USD).
+Upon making landfall, Bonnie produced a storm surge peaking at 5.2 ft at Sabine Pass.
+Rainfall from the storm peaked at 13 in in Ace, Texas, which caused some street flooding and destroyed a small dam in Liberty County.
+The hurricane also spawned eleven tornadoes, which, in combination with moderate winds, destroyed about 25 residences in southwestern Louisiana.
+Farther north, flooding damaged 507 homes and 20 businesses in Bossier, Caddo, and northern DeSoto parishes combined.
+Three deaths occurred in the Port Arthur, Texas, area; two from separate car accidents and another after a partially paralyzed woman died in a house fire.
+Bonnie caused damage totaling approximately $42 million.

 Tropical Depression Three

-The third tropical depression of the season was detected early on July 27 in the open waters of the Atlantic, north of Bermuda.
-While about 180 mi north of the island, the storm was moving northward at 15 mi/h while its maximum sustained winds were about 30 mi/h.
+The third tropical depression of the season was detected early on July 23 in the open waters of the Atlantic, southeast of Bermuda.
+While about 180 mi north of the island on July 27, the storm was moving northward at 15 mi/h while winds were about 30 mph (50 km/h), after maintaining sustained winds of 35 mph (55 km/h) on the previous two days.
 Later that afternoon, aircraft reconnaissance found no well-defined circulation and the storm's status was reduced from a depression.
 The depression never threatened any land areas.